jtheisen/squil/readme.md

 The format comes from the way ASP.NET expects list settings in environment variables by default.
 You can add multiple connections by replacing the zero with increasing integers.

-Then, you can "install" and run the container:
+Then, you can create and run a container:

      docker run -d -p 8080:80 --env-file <environment-file> --name squil squiltech/squil